 Rather than piecing together threat intelligence and sandboxing data, or constantly updating YARA rules or playbooks to be as leading-edge as possible, use solutions that incorporate all of these things automatically.
 That will help you reduce manual work and free up your resources to focus on more important security tasks.
 (You can read case studies about how customers who have done this see significant ROI and save hundreds of thousands of dollars in remediation costs.)

-By following the above strategies, you’ll improve your organization’s overall security posture by creating a more streamlined abuse mailbox.
+By following the above strategies, you’ll improve your organisation’s overall security posture by creating a more streamlined abuse mailbox.
 And you’ll be able to focus your IT and information security resources on addressing more pertinent threats and tackling other essential security projects.